 Need to pack for six months in a reasonable amount of space?
 Whether studying abroad, taking a temporary work assignment, or looking for a new adventure, this list can get you started.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you have any questions about this, just click here!
-All images copyright Teaspoon of Nose 2012-2023.
+All content copyright Teaspoon of Nose 2012-2024.

 Needing to pack for six months can feel daunting.
 What do I need?
 What will I want once I get there?
 Do I actually know what the weather will be like?